-This review summarises the latest science on climate change and the expected impacts that may affect the mushroom industry.
-It also reviews what mushroom producers and compost producers around the world are doing and can do in the future to adapt to the impacts of climate change.
+This review will summarise the latest science on climate change and the expected impacts that may affect the mushroom industry.
+It has aimed to review what mushroom producers and compost producers around the world are doing to adapt to the expected impacts of climate change as well as reduce their environmental footprint.